infojam-james/jamestest/Bradford-FF/JW Initial Plan.md

+#Bradford consultancy
-#Reminder of key problems/issues for exploration:
+##Reminder of key problems/issues for exploration:
 + Not enough 'Quick Win' referrals
 + Not enough time for managers to process referrals
 + Not enough intelligence on families PBR was *not* able to be claimed for